forestphilosophy/Data-Science-Nanodegree/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/p/a106e34d9ea3/edit).
+The main findings of the code can be found at the Medium post available [here](https://medium.com/p/a106e34d9ea3/edit).